horago/external-api/README.md

 Timestamp Date format used: https://en.wikipedia.org/wiki/ISO_8601

 # Order Polling
-When usage of webhooks is not an option, it is possible to do regular API polling, in order to find out about new orders.
-And instead of fetching a full list of active orders, there is a way to fetch only new items if any, which makes this way still pretty network efficient.
+When webhooks are not available, polling the API regularly is a viable alternative to monitor new orders.
+By fetching only new items, rather than a full list of active orders, this approach remains network efficient.

-In order to do that one should use a checkneworders HAL link which is a part of Place object.
-But this particular link should be used only for the first request.
-Next requests should be made with the checkneworders link which will be returned with the first(preceeding, in general) request.
+To implement this approach, developers should use the `checkneworders` HAL link, which is part of the Place object.
+However, this link should only be used for the first request, and subsequent requests should be made with the `checkneworders` link returned in the previous request.

-A few points to note with this approach:
-* With this approach the server is tracking the orders returned to client and marks these orders as acknowledged.
-But actual acknowledge is happening during the 'next' request.
-So if new order was returned to the client and client failed, the same order will be returned again after once the client recovers and makes another request.
+It's important to note that the server tracks the orders returned to the client and marks them as acknowledged, but the actual acknowledgement occurs during the "next" request.
+If a new order is returned and the client fails, the same order will be returned when the client recovers and makes another request.
+Additionally, retries are possible if a request fails.
+Finally, multiple threads can make requests, but each thread may only see a portion of the orders since other threads may have already fetched and acknowledged some new orders.
-* Retries are possible: should the request fail, it is ok to repeat the same request again.
-* It is ok to make requests in a several threads, but each thread may see only a part of the orders, since other threads may have feteched some new orders already and acked its reception.

 ## Menu modification
 HAL link to a batch menu update: **post-menu-items**